lcamichigan/lease/README.md

 ## Getting Started

-To make leases, you need [XeTeX](http://xetex.sourceforge.net), [Python](https://www.python.org), and the [Requests](http://python-requests.org) Python package.
+To make leases, you need [LuaTeX](http://www.luatex.org), [Python](https://www.python.org), and the [Requests](http://python-requests.org) Python package.
 All of these are free and cross-platform.
-You also need the OpenType version of the font [Linux Libertine](http://www.linuxlibertine.org).
-This is also free, and you’ll get it automatically when you install XeTeX.
+You also need the OpenType version of the font [Linux Libertine](http://libertine-fonts.org).
+This is also free, and you’ll get it automatically when you install LuaTeX.

 To send leases, you need an email account.